 The above data refers to the total number of registered crimes in accordance with the provisions of the Criminal Code of the Republic of North Macedonia.
 The figures may include cases of hate speech and discrimination, which fall outside of the OSCE's hate crime definition.

-The records below may include hate speech cases that fall outside of the OSCE's definition of hate crime.
-Detailed data on different types of crime or bias motivations are not available.
+The records below may include cases of hate speech, which falls outside of the OSCE's definition of hate crime.
+Detailed data on bias motivations are not available.